vllimonad/To-Do-List/README.md

 # To Do List
+An iOS application developed to help users manage and organize their tasks and responsibilities efficiently.

-To Do List is an iOS application to add, delete and mark as done reminders.
+User can add, delete and mark as done tasks.

+### Frameworks
+1. UIKit
+2. Foundation

 ### Technologies
-1. UIKit
+1. UserDefaults
 2. JSON